baaron4/GW2-Elite-Insights-Parser/README.md

 -__ParseCombatReplay__: if true, combat replay will be computed.

--__ComputeDamageModifiers__: if true, damage modifiers will be computed ( forcefully disabled on WvW logs for now).
+-__ComputeDamageModifiers__: if true, damage modifiers will be computed.

 ### HTML settings